 Keratin, the structural protein in hair, contains a very high content of sulfur.
 The sulfur is what gives burning hair its distinct odor.
 Sulfur’s smell is so offensive that a sulfur compound is added to propane so that people can recognize a leak and take appropriate action.
 Propane itself is actually odorless in its natural state.

-This is huge and welcome news.
-The current worldwide prevalence of NAFLD is around 25 percent.
-Thanks to the rising incidence of obesity and type 2 diabetes in this country, it is currently projected that there will be a 21 percent increase in NAFLD, leading to a 33.5 percent overall prevalence of by the year 2030.
+The current worldwide prevalence of NAFLD is around 29%.
+Thanks to the rising incidence of obesity and type 2 diabetes in this country, it is currently projected that there will be a 21% increase in NAFLD, leading to a 33.5% overall prevalence of by the year 2030.

-In just 10 years, one-third of the people in this country will have NAFLD.
-This will lead to a 137 percent increase in the number of patients developing liver cancer.
-And for those who don’t develop cancer, the liver fibrosis resulting from NAFLD will result in a 168 percent increase in end-stage liver disease and become the most common reason for liver transplantation in the United States.
+This will lead to a 137% increase in the number of patients developing liver cancer.
+And for those who don’t develop cancer, the liver fibrosis resulting from NAFLD will result in a 168% increase in end-stage liver disease and become the most common reason for liver transplantation in the United States.

 If you are overweight or have type 2 diabetes, I recommend adding cruciferous vegetables to your diet.
 Indole levels in those who are clinically obese are significantly lower than those who are lean.
 Additionally, lower indole levels result in a higher amount of fat being deposited in the liver.

 Indole also acts on cells in the intestinal tract to send out molecular signals that dampen inflammation.
 Once again, this highlights the importance of maintaining a healthy intestinal tract with probiotics, fermented foods, and cruciferous vegetables.